I-rem/Boot2root/writeup1.md

 _If it were run under root, then all the files would have to be accessible by root and the user would need to be root to access the files.
 With root being the owner, a compromised web server would have access to your entire system._

 _By default the configuration of the owner is www-data in the Ubuntu configuration of Apache2._

+Supplying all these commands via URL parameter is tedious and it would be nice to get reverse shell with Netcat at this point but it doesn't seem to work.
+I will keep supplying the commands via the URL for now and will come back to it later.

 `https://192.168.56.103/forum/templates_c/cmd.php?c=find%20/%20-user%20www-data%202%3E/dev/null`